SohamD242/ATM_design/README.md

 In the project, there is a login operation where the user first should insert their debit card and then enter their own password.
 After having entered the password correctly, a user may: 1) deposit/withdraw money to/from their account, 2) change the password of the account, and 3) log out from the ATM.

-This project was developed for the CS303 - Logic & Digital System Design course at Sabanci University.

-## Contributors

-- Alp Cihan

-- Begüm Çelik

 ## Modules